ietf-wg-dance/draft-dance-architecture/draft-wilson-dance-architecture.md

 ## Availability

+## Privacy

+If the name of the identity proven by a certificate is directly or indirectly relatable to a person, privacy needs to be considered when forming the name of the DNS resource record for the certificate.
+When creating the name of the RR, effects of DNS zone walking and possible harvesting of identities in the DNS zone will have to be considered.
+The name of the RR may note have to have a direct relation to the name of the subject of the certificate.

+Further work has do be done in this area.

 ### DNS Scalability

 In the use case for IoT an implementation must be scalable to a large amount of devices.
 In many cases, identities may also be very short lived as revocation is performed by simply removing a DNS record.
 A zone will have to manage a large amount of changes as devices are constantly added and de-activated.